agile-ts/documentation/docs/main/StyleGuide.md

 ### 📝 .interface.ts

-Here we just define our Interfaces which are used in the Entity.
+Here we can define our Interfaces which are used in the Entity.

 :::info